 Why is body language important in a presentation?

-This is the first of three lessons about Body Language.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Body Language.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the key features of an academic presentation